-He is above any under-hand tactics, and despises such traits in others.
+He is above any under-hand tactics and despises such traits in others.
 When he speaks he is often serious and uses few words.
 His speech is confident and masterful.
-He is thoughtful, trustworthy and uses speech for some definite purpose rather than for some shallow talk or gossip.
+He is thoughtful, trustworthy, and uses speech for some definite purpose rather than for some shallow talk or gossip.

 He has a generous heart and is compassionate.
 He is magnificent and honorable, and no immoral thoughts enter his mind.
-He is honest and sincere, and holds good and noble thoughts in his mind.
+He is honest and sincere and holds good and noble thoughts in his mind.

 He is lucky in gambling activities and if he listens to his intuitions he can prosper solely through them.
 He is naturally a charming individual so usually by the public demand he gets a high position in life.

 His negative qualities are these: he is very selfish but he isn’t consciously so; so sometimes he is not constant in his affections.
 Therefore, people who love him sometimes are heart-broken due to this inconstancy.
-He is not shrewd in business and may be taken advantage of through flattery, as he likes to listen to compliments and then his guard goes down.
+He is not shrewd in business and may be taken advantage of through flattery, as he likes to listen to compliments, and then his guard goes down.
 If he realizes these week points and corrects them, his future will be excellent.

 When the Sun is ill-dignified in a natal chart, it makes the solar person arrogant and proud, he despises people and is satisfied with himself for no reason.
-It makes him bad in making judgment, rebellious, troublesome, a show-off, domineering, a spendthrift and foolish; his words hold no power, his actions do not spring from much thought.
+It makes him bad in making a judgment, rebellious, troublesome, a show-off, domineering, a spendthrift, and foolish; his words hold no power, his actions do not spring from much thought.

-He wastes inheritance and is likely to become dependent on the charity of others and use them for money; yet he will think himself doing them a favor with his mere presence in their lives.
+He wastes inheritance and is likely to become dependent on the charity of others and use them for money, yet he will think himself doing them a favor with his mere presence in their lives.

 Physical characteristics of a person born under the rule of the Sun

 The body of a solar person is usually strong, well-formed and he has a large frame.
-He is of a medium stature.
+He is of medium stature.
 His complexion is yellow or saffron.
 The forehead is round and large.